 (v.2) “You desire things and you don’t have them.”
 The article on Adam and Eve explains Desire to some extent.
 Desire to acquire out of season is a main complaint most commentators make concerning Eve.
 Adam’s desire was to release his responsibility so that he, too, may indulge.
 She blamed the Satan-serpent; Adam blamed her, but also indirectly blames God—“the woman you gave me.”
 Adam seems fine with his justification, and Eve is just as casual.
 The church faces a similar issue, just as then, also today.
 The congregant’s justification, each person, wishes to establish the proper church through their reasonings, but not inspect themselves, nor are they moving through the spirit.

 (v.2) “The reason you don’t have is that you do not pray.”
 Arguing had taken the place of prayer.
-In a similar manner, through prayer pertaining to the individual, the same forces can be quelled.
+In a similar manner pertaining to the individual, through prayer the same forces can be quelled.
 The congregation should confess this ill-tempered pathway and resolve differences, James advises, but so too is the exact situation portrayed in each person’s life.
-It could be asked, ‘Just what kind of a church are you running inside yourself, and why are quarreling and unhappiness continuing?’
-Prayer moves the spirit forward, its proper position, so that the spirit can act within you, seen and unseen, and prepare your ground for good seed.
+It could be asked, ‘Just what kind of a church are you running inside yourself, and why is quarreling and unhappiness continuing?’
+Prayer moves the spirit forward to its proper position, so that the spirit can act within you, seen and unseen, and prepare your ground for good seed.

 The kingdom within is much like a church.
 You live in that kingdom and you go to that church.
 The fundamental error of not attending to the kingdom is exposed, by the constant arguing, justifications perhaps, but not one wit of looking at self and then to seek, ask or knock.
 The element of prayer is powerful, for no matter what you know, no matter how much the spirit has witnessed for thee, witnessing and knowledge are not the same as direct communion with God.